Brown's Hotel, London: History

-Stephen King, suffering from jetlag and with the outline of a new plot scribbled out on an American Airlines cocktail napkin, went downstairs to find a quiet place to write.
+In the early 1980s, hotel guest Stephen King, suffering from jetlag and with the outline of a new plot scribbled out on an American Airlines cocktail napkin, went downstairs to find a quiet place to write.
 The concierge guided him to a desk on a second-floor landing.
 According to legend, Kipling had used its cherry-wood expanse during his frequent visits.
 King later said: ‘Stoked on cup after cup of tea, I filled sixteen pages of a steno notebook.’
-The result was the outline of Misery, King’s 1987 novel about a deranged fan.
+The result was the outline of Misery, King's 1987 novel about a deranged fan.

 The hotel has also attracted many royals and rulers, both while in office and in exile: King Alfonso XII; Ismail Pasha, the ex-Khedive of Egypt; Sir James Brooke, Rajah of Sarawak; Queen Wilhelmina of the Netherlands; Elizabeth, Queen of the Belgians; Haile Selassie I of Ethiopia; George II, King of the Hellenes; and King Zog of Albania.

-Future American president Theodore Roosevelt was married to Edith Carow on 2 December 1886 at St George’s, Hanover Square while staying at Brown's Hotel.
+Future American president Theodore Roosevelt was married to Edith Carow on 2 December 1886 at St George's, Hanover Square while staying at Brown's Hotel.
 Roosevelt had to stay at the hotel for 15 days to meet the residency requirement to obtain a marriage license.
-He wrote from Brown’s to his close friend Henry Cabot Lodge on 22 November 1886: ‘I have had very good fun here.
+He wrote from Brown's to his close friend Henry Cabot Lodge on 22 November 1886: ‘I have had very good fun here.
 I brought no letters and wrote no one I was coming, holding myself stiffly aloof; and, perhaps in consequence, I have been treated like a prince.'

-During World War II, Dutch Prime Minister Pieter Gerbrandy took up residence at Brown’s for the duration of the conflict.
+During World War II, Dutch Prime Minister Pieter Gerbrandy took up residence at Brown's for the duration of the conflict.
 He used it as his base of operations, including hosting lunch parties.
 Future prime minister Anthony Eden and his wife were guests in September 1942.
-Gerbrandy’s sitting room was often used for cabinet meetings and during the meeting on 8 December 1941, in the aftermath of the attack on Pearl Harbor, the Dutch government formally declared war on Japan.
+Gerbrandy's sitting room was often used for cabinet meetings and during the meeting on 8 December 1941, in the aftermath of the attack on Pearl Harbor, the Dutch government formally declared war on Japan.